University Athletic Association Overview & History

 The New York Times Regional Newspaper Group took over coordination of the SEC All-Sports rankings in 1994-95.
 Prior to that, the league tabulated the SEC All-Sports totals.

-OSL staff responsibilities include: orientation to college life, academic advisement, tutorial services, personal counseling and referral, study skills, career exploration and development, personal development, life management skills, community service and leadership training.
+The Hawkins Center staff responsibilities include: orientation to college life, academic advisement, tutorial services, personal counseling and referral, study skills, career exploration and development, personal development, life management skills, community service and leadership training.

 The University of Florida Athletic Association has a comprehensive substance abuse program and gambling awareness education program for all student athletes.
 In October 1998, the Office of Student Life was one of eight Division I programs to win the Program of Excellence for Life Skills Award, honoring excellence in academics and life skills program.